-2. A1 AS AN EVERYDAY WATCH
+2. A2 AS AN EVERYDAY WATCH

-The A1 is more than just a watch.
+The A2 is more than just a watch.
 It features:

-- Stopwatch with lap time and 72 hours of run time. - Swim stroke and distance counter. - Altimeter for tracking your excursions to the mountains. - Thermometer and barometer for current weather conditions. - Wake-up alarm function. - Dual time.
+- Stopwatch with lap time and 72 hours of run time.

+- Swim stroke and distance counter.

+- Navigation compass.

+- Altimeter for tracking your excursions to the mountains.

+- Thermometer and barometer for current weather conditions.

+- Heart rate monitor function.

+- Wireless air integration.

+- Step counter / activity tracker.

+- Wake-up alarm function.

+- Dual time.